0x0m/writeups/tryhackme/sea_surfer/README.md

 ![](images/7.PNG)

-Tried to see if we can access logs for Log Poisoning.
+We tried to see if we can access logs for Log Poisoning.
 Fruitless, just gives a blank iframe.
 ```
 /var/log/auth.log
 /var/log/apache2/access.log